kubeshop/testkube/docs/docs/12-Secrets.md

 ```

 ### Secret References
-If there are secrets that are already in the cluster's Secrets, Testkube offers possibility to use them as well providing secret name and the key from that secret that we want to use in the tests
+If there are secrets that are already in the cluster's Secrets, Testkube allows you to use them and provides the secret name and the key from that secret that will be used in the tests.

 ```shell
 --secret-variable-reference <secret-name>=<k8s-secret-name>=<secret-key>
 ```

-Let's say that there is this secret already in the cluster
+Let's say that there is this secret already in the cluster:

 ```yaml
 apiVersion: v1